 Challenging the Impossible

-Russian officials were terribly impatient due to the 10 manned Gemini space missions the US launched between 1965-1966.
-An urgent answer was a must and it must be a big one to counter the Gemini space programme.
+Russian officials were terribly impatient due to the 10 manned Gemini space missions the US launched between 1965 and 1966.
+An urgent answer was a must, and it must be a big one to counter the Gemini space programme.
 The first step of the plan was to launch Komarov to space with Soyuz 1.
-A day later, Soyuz 2 with three crew members would be launched and connect with Soyuz 1 in low orbit.
+A day later, Soyuz 2, with three crew members, would be launched and connect with Soyuz 1 in low orbit.
 Then, cosmonauts would perform EVA.

 Unfortunately, Soyuz 1 went through a very hasty development process and no matter how many times Komarov had an argument over the technical issues they were left unaddressed.
 According to space historian Amy Shira Teitel, there were in total 203 technical issues with Soyuz 1.
 Opening his thoughts to his friend Venyamin Russayev before the mission, Komarov said: “he was going to die.”
 Yet, he rejected the idea of withdrawing from the mission to not be replaced by his close friend Yuri Gagarin and endanger his life.